 - Combining selinexor with bortezomib led to increased apoptosis compared to using bortezomib alone, and the effect was additive

-- Selinexor was also effective as a single agent in-vivo:
+- Selinexor was also effective as a single agent

 - Tumor initiation was significantly delayed and led to a diminished overall tumor burden compared to control-treated mice, significantly extending the survival time and limiting deterioration